MakingStuffs/making-stuffs-queries/README.md

 # Making Stuffs Queries
 A simple lightweight library to make DOM querying and manipulation a little less laborious.
-The main purpose of this library is to save time from having to write out `document.someKindOfFunction` everytime you wish to interact with the DOM.
+The main purpose of this library is to save time from having to write out `document.someKindOfFunction` every time you wish to interact with the DOM.

+In order to add this functionality to a simple static webpage simply include the build file in the *dist* folder, or clone the repo and rebuild the files yourself.

+To add the library to your npm project simply run `npm i -D making-stuffs-queries`.

 I will continue adding to this repo as, and when, I create new functions which I think are beneficial.
+If you have any suggestions or find any bugs please feel free to report them or make a pull request.

 Anyway, here are some examples: